bczsalba/teahaz-client/notes.md

         + InputHandlers could be one
         + maybe Handlers in general

-    - [ ] messages should be Containers
-        + it would make retroactive proper grouping possible
-        + there could be a bunch of cool new designs that way

-    - [ ] messages would work better with positional printing
+    - [x] messages would work better with positional printing